Virus-hit Italy gets more isolated as nations restrict entry - KVIA

 Virus-hit Italy gets more isolated as nations restrict entry

-ROME (AP) — Italians faced travel restrictions inside and outside the country Tuesday as nations near and far isolated Italy with flight bans and sweeping national measures went into effect in a bid to slow the coronavirus’ silent spread across the peninsula.
+ROME (AP) — Italians faced travel restrictions at home and abroad Tuesday as other countries isolated Italy with flight bans and sweeping quarantine measures took effect nationwide in a desperate government bid to slow the new coronavirus’ silent spread.

 Police at Rome’s main train station checked commuters’ paperwork to ensure they had legitimate reasons to leave their residential neighborhoods for work, health or other “necessary” reasons.
 Carabinieri teams patrolled cafes to make sure owners were keeping customers 1-meter (yard) apart.

-Internationally, Italy’s status as the grew even after the government on Monday extended limits on movement to the whole country to slow infections.
+Internationally, Italy’s status as the continued getting reinforced after the Italian government late Monday extended limits on movement it had imposed in northern Italy to the whole country to slow infections.

 Malta and Spain announced a ban on air traffic from Italy.
-Malta turned away another cruise ship and British Airways canceled flights to the whole country.
-Austria barred travelers from crossing the border without a medical certificate.
-Britain, Ireland, Hong Kong and Germany strengthened travel advisories or flat-out urged their citizens to leave.
+Malta turned away another cruise ship and some airlines, including British Airways and Air Canada, canceled flights to the whole country.
+Neighboring Austria and Slovenia barred travelers from Italy from crossing their borders without a medical certificate.
+Britain, Ireland, Hong Kong and Germany strengthened travel advisories or flat-out urged their citizens to leave Italy.

-Even the Vatican erected a new barricade at the edge of St. Peter’s Square.

-Italy now has more coronavirus cases than anywhere but China, registering 9,172 infections with 463 deaths.
-And officials say they expect many, many more.

 ”Get out of northern Italy if you’re there.
-We don’t know how long the Italian authorities will keep the window open,” said Erik Broegger Rasmussen, head of counsular services for Denmark’s foreign ministry.
+We don’t know how long the Italian authorities will keep the window open,” said Erik Broegger Rasmussen, head of consular services for Denmark’s foreign ministry.

+The Vatican even erected a new barricade at the edge of St. Peter’s Square.

+Italy in recent days emerged as the country with the most coronavirus cases in the world except for China.
+Authorities reported 10,149 infections as of Monday evening and 631 deaths, 168 more than a day earlier.
+And officials said they expect many, many more.

 “It’s bad.
 People are terrorized,” said Massimo Leonardo, whose family has run a vegetable stand in Rome’s Campo dei’ Fiori market since 1980.
 While some customers were stocking up on blood oranges and artichokes, others called him asking for home deliveries, fearful of going outside.

-Note: This story has been corrected to show that the name of the communications freelancer is Brette, not Brett.